Films & Documentaries

 Narrated by Dr. Sylvia Earle

-This film focuses on sea turtle stranding on Cape Cod, a seasonal event when cold-stunned turtles wash ashore in near-death condition.
+This film focuses on sea turtles stranding on Cape Cod, a seasonal event when cold-stunned turtles wash ashore in near-death conditions.
 The number of turtles in this event increases annually and is likely caused by global warming.
-Most of these sea turtles are Kemp’s Ridley, which are the most endangered sea turtle.
+Most of these sea turtles are Kemp’s Ridley, which is the most endangered sea turtle.
 The documentary tells the larger history of the Kemp’s Ridley and how climate change, the BP oil spill, and other human activities are endangering these beautiful and essential creatures.
-Available on Hoopla and Amazon.
-See the films’ website for the trailer and more information.

 A Plastic Ocean